Photos not uploading to iCloud can be alarming as it can potentially lead to the loss of your precious memories.

 While you’re in the Settings app, you’ll do the same for cellular connections.
 On the first Settings page, tap Cellular, then Cellular Data Options, and turn off Low Data Mode.

-6. Sign out of iCloud
+6. Sign Out of iCloud

 You can fix the iCloud syncing problem by signing in and out of iCloud.
 However, the downside to this fix is that your device may start downloading your photos all over.

-You can sign in and out of iCloud on your Windows device through the iCloud app.
+- You can sign in and out of iCloud on your Windows device through the iCloud app.

-To sign out on your macOS device, head to System Preferences > iCloud > Sign Out.
+- To sign out on your macOS device, head to System Preferences > iCloud > Sign Out.

-To sign out on your iOS device, go to the Settings app and tap on your profile.
+- To sign out on your iOS device, go to the Settings app and tap on your profile.
 Sign out by tapping the Sign Out option at the bottom of the page.

 In each case, make sure to restart your device before signing back in.

-7. Update to the latest iOS
+7. Update to the Latest iOS Version

-Apple, over time, has relied on updates to fix glitches and bugs in their operating systems.
+Apple, over time, has relied on updates to fix glitches and bugs in its operating systems.
 The inability of your device to sync photos to iCloud may be due to one of these bugs.

-To do this, head to the Settings app on your iPhone.
+Head to the Settings app on your iPhone.
 Choose General > Software Update.
 Check if new updates are waiting for installation.
 If you find any, install and restart your device.

 In the case of macOS and Windows devices, updates can be installed through the Preferences and Apple Software Update Utility interfaces, respectively.
 Remember to restart your device in both cases.

-8. Restart your device
+8. Restart Your iPhone